Paul McCreesh

 Paul McCreesh is the founder and artistic director of the Gabrieli Consort & Players.
 With them he has performed in major concert halls and festivals across the world.
 He has been the artistic director of the Wratislavia Cantans Festival in Wrocław, Poland and of the Brinkburn Festival in England.

 In 2005 Loughborough University conferred on him the honorary degree of Doctor of Letters.

 Musical education

 McCreesh began his career as a cellist and took his MusB from the University of Manchester in 1981.

 Repertoire and performance

-Paul McCreesh made his name in the music of the Renaissance and Baroque periods.
+Paul McCreesh made his name in the music of the Renaissance and Baroque periods, particularly that of Venice.
 The Gabrieli Consort was founded in 1982 and as of 2020 is still active.
 McCreesh and the Gabrielis made a successful Proms début in 1992: the second part of the concert was "Music for the Coronation of a Doge, 27 April 1595".

 In recent years he has also worked with modern instrument orchestras including the DSO Berlin, RSO Berlin, Zurich Chamber Orchestra, Ensemble Orchestral de Paris, Detroit Symphony Orchestra, Minnesota Orchestra, Gothenburg Symphony, Sinfónica de Euskadi, Stockholm Philharmonic and Beethovenhalle Bonn, the Netherlands Philharmonic Orchestra and the Orchestra Sinfonica dell'Accademia Nazionale di Santa Cecilia di Roma.